Chandler Parsons: Other endeavors

 In December 2013, Parsons appeared in print and video advertisements for Iconix Brand Group line Buffalo David Bitton with model Ashley Sky for the Spring 2014 line.
 In 2014, Parsons signed a sponsorship deal with Chinese shoe company Anta.
 The five-year deal was reportedly worth $1 million per year.
 Parsons also signed sponsorship deals with the Chinese telecommunications company ZTE and the California-based apparel manufacturer Stance.
+He is currently the co-host of the FanDuel online show Run it Back with Michelle Beadle and Lou Williams.

 Personal life

 On January 15, 2020, Parsons was in a car accident in which his vehicle was hit by a drunk driver.
 Parsons's injuries included a traumatic brain injury, a disc herniation, and a torn labrum.

 In November 2020, Parsons announced that he had become engaged to Haylee Harrison.
 In November 2021, TMZ.com reported that Parsons and Harrison had a child together.
 Also in November 2021, Parsons indicated that he was still recovering from the injuries he incurred in his January 2020 car accident.
 Parsons later received a substantial settlement from a lawsuit arising out of the accident.